A.J. Brown Player Prop Bets for NFL Week 8 | Tennessee vs. Indianapolis 10/31/2021

 - Brown (four red zone targets) has been the recipient of 11.8% of his team's 34 red zone pass attempts.

-- The Titans have thrown the football in 50.2% of their plays from scrimmage this year while staying on the ground 49.8% of the time.
+- The Titans have called a pass in 50.2% of their plays from scrimmage this year while staying on the ground 49.8% of the time.
 This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Colts.